Fred: You're right! Shaggy, you're a genius!

 - Colette from Tales of Symphonia is incredibly clumsy, but when she trips she tends to fall on the exact thing she's looking for.

 - Actually used as a puzzle-solution in Wild ARMs 5.
 After a puzzle where you follow the direction the flame of a torch points for several rooms, one of them points to an innocuous corner.
 Investigating the corner causes you to trip and fall through it.

-- Ben 10 has Ben doing this with the omnitrix; Rather than trying logical patterns or anything like that, he just randomly rotates the dial.
+- Ben has been doing this with the omnitrix; rather than trying logical patterns or anything like that, he just randomly rotates the dial.
 It actually doesn't do anything for many episodes, until he gets lucky and triggers the Super Mode that removes form time limits.
 Other characters call him on the useless fiddling several times as well.
-Justified by the fact that he's a kid and no one understands the thing anyway.
+Justified by the fact that he's a kid and no-one understands the thing anyway.

 - In one alternate-future episode, Ben's son subverts this: instead of just randomly fiddling with his own Omnitrix, he transforms into the alien with Super Intelligence and uses its extra brainpower to hack the master control.